jmathai/jmathai.github.com/_posts/2014-08-07-the-struggle.md

 The feeling of not acheiving growth was as stressful as when we couldn't finding funding.
 It was a sign that the product was headed in the wrong direction and it felt like we were trying to turn the Titanic around.

-I spent the beginning of January going through a spreadsheet of 600 potential customers we could sell to.
+I spent the beginning of 2014 going through a spreadsheet of 600 potential customers we could sell to.
 I called them up on the phone and in the unlikely event there was interest it started a series of calls to close a sale.
 None of them panned out.